Chinese, Indian Defense Ministers Speak For Peaceful Settlement Of Border Dispute - UrduPoint

 The minister hopes that the countries would manage to ensure the full separation of forces, avoid the steps that may de-escalate the situation as well as prevent the differences turning into conflicts.

+At the same time, Singh said that the ongoing border dispute should be handled responsibly by both sides and called for further negotiations.

+"Raksha Mantri conveyed that the two sides should continue their discussions, including through diplomatic and military channels, to ensure complete disengagement and de-escalation and full restoration of peace and tranquillity along the LAC [Line of Actual Control] at the earliest," the Indian Defense Ministry added.

-Border conflicts are a permanent fixture of India-China relations, as the countries do not have a marked border but rather the Line of Actual Control, created after the 1962 war between the nations.
+Border conflicts are a permanent fixture of India-China relations, as the countries do not have a marked border but rather the LAC, created after the 1962 war between the nations.
 However, the tensions became more strained as a result of skirmishes between the countries' border forces starting in May.

 In order to normalize the situation, the commanders of the regional forces, as well as diplomats from both sides, conducted a series of negotiations resulting in the troops of both countries returning to their initial positions.